alexanderg931/UMLGenerator/README.md

 # UMLGenerator
 Just a small web app for generating class diagrams in UML.
 Not guaranteed to run the best.
-Special 4-clause BSD license Use of this program and its source falls under this modified 4-clause BSD License:
+Special 4-clause BSD license.

+Use of this program and its source falls under this modified 4-clause BSD License:

 Special 4 clause BSD license:

 		Copyright 2017 Grant Alexander